wthirsh/wthirsh.github.io/project.md

 ## Discussion

-From Figure X, one can see that... [interpretation Figure X].
+From Figure X, one can see that... [interpretation of Figure X].

 ## Conclusion

-Here is a brief summary of what was achieved.
-The following conclusions can be made:
+Here is a brief summary.
+From this work, the following conclusions can be made:
 * first conclusion
 * second conclusion